-Learn about recovering after high dose chemotherapy and a stem cell transplant using your own stem cells.
-This is called an autologous transplant.
+Recovering after high dose chemotherapy and a stem cell transplant using your own stem cells (autologous transplant) can take time.

 Follow up treatment and care

 You will need regular follow up appointments after your transplant.
 These are to keep an eye on your general recovery, check your blood cell levels and find out how well the treatment has worked.
 These appointments may be weekly to begin with, gradually becoming less frequent.